nibustan/OOSE2015/README.md

+# Bomberman

+This game, based on the early Bomberman games, is developed by Jacob Hagerup Godt, Hans Emil Hoppe Rauer & Nicklas Bundgaard Stavad Andersen from Aalborg University Copenhagen.
+The objective of the game is to kill the other player with bombs.
+The game features destructable crates, that drops loot which either powers up or powers down a players bombs.

+Good Luck.

 # Slick2D Eclipse Seed Project
 This an eclipse project containing all the files necessary to begin developing games with [Slick 2D](http://slick.ninjacave.com/).
 You can fork this repository, clone it on your disk and start to work in Eclipse.